-As part of their school uniform children should wear plain dark shoes or sandals.
-Children should NOT wear fabric shoes as these are not waterproof or as hard wearing as leather shoes.
+As part of their school uniform children should wear plain dark shoes or sandals - not boots.
+In the last year or two we have noticed a growing trend for some children to wear fabric shoes to school.
+We request that you do not send your child to school wearing fabric shoes for a number of reasons; they are not waterproof, they are not as hard wearing as leather shoes and as they can not be polished, they tend to look untidier.
 Although we are happy for children to wear shoes with velcro fastening, we do not allow children to wear trainers to school.

 In the winter, girls may wear plain, dark boots.
 Girls should not wear shoes or boots with a high heel as these are not practical for school activities or playtimes.
+We also discourage girls from wearing open toed sandals as these do not offer enough protection.